 For instance, changing your lifestyle is often, in essence, modifying your perspective. changing the way you think may be avoiding self-criticism or recognizing gratitude and positive values, or making your standards achievable.

-In addition, you can improve your relationships by avoiding toxic relationships and learning to be comfortable saying no. Remember that saying no can be crucial to nurturing yourself.
-This is simply having boundaries, which is healthy and necessary.
+In addition, you can improve your relationships by avoiding toxic relationships and learning how to set boundaries.
+Remember that saying no can be crucial to nurturing yourself—boundaries are healthy and necessary.

 Finally, self-care strategies include following a healthy diet, finding creative outlets, and getting outdoors regularly.

 Self-care is the biggie here.
 When recovering from burnout, it’s critical to revive your energy—this includes physical and emotional energy.
-Doing so will allow you to refocus your brain and body.
+Doing so allows you to refocus your brain and body.

-Prioritizing self-care in this case goes hand in hand with prioritizing your sleep, since extreme exhaustion is usually the main burnout symptom.
+Prioritizing self-care in this case goes hand in hand with prioritizing sleep, since extreme exhaustion is usually a major burnout symptom.
 It may feel odd to be nurturing your sleep (especially for anyone who’s used to banging out a few hours of sleep regularly then going into the office), but the benefits you’ll reap are worth it in the long run.

 Try implementing some relaxed exercising into your day (which, yes, sounds counterintuitive!).
 This may be yoga, meditation, or tai chi.
 Or a simple, short walk may shift your mood significantly.
 Find what works for you.

 If you’re having trouble with a busy schedule, it’s essential to take some time off so you can prioritize self-care.
-During this time off, you can take some time to really reflect on your schedule and pinpoint what’s draining you the most.
+During this time, you can use the opportunity to really reflect on your schedule and pinpoint what’s draining you the most.